 The script should run on any Debian based flavor of Linux but since the Minecraft Bedrock server is compiled natively for Ubuntu I recommend sticking with it.
 If you have a GUI flavor of Ubuntu and a decent PC (>= 2 GB of RAM) the server will work just fine on it.

-Note: Users have reported in the comments that Ubuntu 16.x is no longer working with the latest official Mojang binaries.
+Note: People have reported in the comments that Ubuntu 16.x is no longer working with the latest official Mojang binaries.
 Ubuntu 18.04 is the minimum requirement for the latest versions, and 20.04 is recommended!

 Installation